MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ### Step 3: Share the Workplace transformation site with end users

-Once the site has been customized and republished, it is ready to share with end-users.
+Once the site has been customized and republished, it is ready to share with end users.

 1. Select **Share site** from the right-hand corner.
 2. In the **Share site** pane, enter the names of people or groups to add them to the site, or enter "Everyone except external users" to share the site with everyone in your organization.